 Sequences do not use connectors.

-To create a sequence that asks the user for his first and last name, and his hair color, and then displays his answers, do the following:
+To create a sequence that asks the user for their first and last name, and their hair color, and then displays their answers, do the following:

 - Create a blank process and, on the Design tab, in the File group, select New > Sequence.
 The New Sequence window is displayed.